-Tatiana currently manages City Harvest's Healthy Neighborhoods Initiative in Northwest Queens, Prior to launching the work in Queens, she was City Harvest’s Community Organizer in the South Bronx.
-Her prior background spans a diverse range of capacities, including event planning and production, youth development, community engagement and outreach, as well as other food systems and food justice related projects.
-Additionally, Tatiana is a board member and co-chair of the Special Events Committee for the Queens Harvest Food Coop and a member of Slow Food NYC.
-Last year, she co-founded i was really, very hungry, a supper club project, focused on building community through shared food experiences.
+Tatiana manages City Harvest's Healthy Neighborhoods Initiative in Northwest Queens, and is closely involved with many other food systems change + food justice efforts around the city.
+Last year, she also co-founded i was really, very hungry, a supper club project, focused on building community through shared food experiences.
 Tatiana holds a B.A in Motivational Psychology + Self-Determination Theory from the University of Rochester and a Master's of Nonprofit Management and Community Development from the Milano School of International Affairs, Management, and Urban Policy at The New School for Public Engagement.

 Kristin Pederson, Leadership Committee Co-Chair, April 2012-present